 Curious how you can make your yard smarter?

 Tennessee Smart Yards is a UT Extension initiative aimed at protecting water, improving soil, and supporting wildlife in residential yards.
-Since launching in October 2020, it has certified more than 750 yards statewide.
+Since 2020, more than 750 yards have been certified statewide.

-To participate, follow a four-step process: download the workbook, learn from experts through short video lessons, take action in your own space, then certify your yard.
+To participate, follow a four-step process: download the workbook, watch short video lessons, take action in your own space, then certify your yard.

 - Keeping 2-3 inches of mulch in planting beds

-Each action earns “inches” on a “yardstick” checklist that tracks your progress.
+Each action earns “inches” on a “yardstick” checklist used to track progress.
 With 72 inches to choose from, reaching 36 inches qualifies your yard for certification — whether you have a small lot or several acres.